sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 NAME                                    READY   STATUS   RESTARTS   AGE pod-crashloopbackoff-7f7c556bf5-9vc89   1/2     Error    6          6m
 ```

+## Step Two: Get the logs of the pod

 At this point you should get the logs of the pod.